nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 1. In the **Navigation tabs**, select **KEYS AND CERTIFICATES**.

-2. Select the inactive token, end of the token name click **Edit** icon.
+2. Select the inactive token, then end of the token name click **Edit** icon.

 3. In the opening **Edit** dialog, click **DELETE**.
 Confirm the deletion of the token (and its associated information) by clicking **YES**.